open-telemetry/opentelemetry.io/content/en/docs/demo/services/ad.md

 ## Logs

-Ad Service uses Log4J and due to the auto instrumentation capabilities of the OTel Java agent, the OTel log appender is automatically configured.
+Ad Service uses Log4J, which is automatically configured by the OTel Java agent.

 It includes the trace context in log records, enabling log correlation with traces.